A monotone $Q^1$ finite element method for anisotropic elliptic equations: The finite element method and its monotonicity

-Let $A=\left(\mathcal A_h\left(\nabla \varphi_i, \nabla \varphi_j\right)\right)$ be the stiffness matrix of our $Q^1$ scheme \eqref{hom-var-num-quad} for equation \eqref{elli-pde-1}.
-To have the monotonicity, we enforce the stiffness matrix $A$ to be a $M$-matrix.
-We are interested in conditions for $A$ to be an $M$-matrix.
+To have the monotonicity, we are interested in conditions for $\bar{L}_h$ being an $M$-matrix.
 Recall a sufficient condition for $M$-matrix, see condition $C_{10}$ in \cite{plemmons1977m}: \begin{lemma} For a real irreducible square matrix $A$ with positive diagonal entries and non-positive off-diagonal entries, $A$ is a nonsingular $M$-matrix if all the row sums of A are non-negative and at least one row sum is positive. \end{lemma}